Everything I Own: 10KG of Carry-On

 None of this is zero-impact.
 We fly constantly, which means the carbon math is already complicated regardless of what's in the overhead bin.
 Buying cheap gear in India and donating it in Norway isn't a clean transaction.
 Neither is anything else about how we live.

 The Rimowa is expensive and thin-walled and occasionally alarming when airlines handle it roughly.
 The Montbell Plasma 1000 compresses to the size of a softball.
 The Outlier pants have survived more countries than most people visit in a lifetime.
-The Tom Bihn is precious to its owners in a way that's hard to explain until you own one.

 The locker in Cary holds the baby photos.
 Everything else either fits in the overhead bin or it doesn't come.